Common plugs and connectors

 - physically incompatible with PCIe 8-pin

 - mostly seen on server boards

-- refers to plug only: splittable, made to accommodate motherboard with either the 4-pin or 8-pin CPU connectors (ATX 12V, EPS 12V)
+- refers to plug only: splittable, so that a PSU can accomodate motherboard with either the 4-pin or 8-pin CPU connectors (ATX 12V, EPS 12V)

 There are more variants, but most of us care only about the 7-pin data cable and the 15-pin power cable.